WASHINGTON: MODERATE REGULATIONS

 Days of Instruction

-The Washington Homeschool Law requires you to teach an average of 1,000 hours/year for grades 1-12, which translates into 180 days/year.
+The Washington Homeschool Law requires you to homeschool an average of 1,000 hours/year for grades 1-12, which translates into 180 days/year.
 For Kindergarten the requirement is an average of 450 hours/year.

 (see legal reference #6)

-The Washington Homeschool Law requires that you teach the following 11 educational subjects as part of your homeschool curriculum;
+The Washington Homeschool Law requires that you offer the following 11 educational subjects as part of your homeschool curriculum;

 - Social Studies